 only one in ten thousand.
 Jesus said the same in the parable of the sower, who

-sowed his seed and some seed fell beside the road and the birds immediately
+sowed many seeds and some fell beside the road and the birds immediately

-ate it.
-Some seed fell on rocky places and sprouted for a little while and
+ate them.
+Other seeds fell on rocky places and among the thorns, and they sprouted for a little while and

 bear fruit, yet the word of God itself will never perish.
 It is not the fault